Billify-VOF/billify-prototype/docs/development/decisions/domain_vs_django_models.md

 ### Technology independence
 - Business logic remains independent of storage technology
-- Can switch databases without changing domain code (e.g. PostgreSQL to SQL Server)
+- Can switch databases without changing domain code (e.g., PostgreSQL to SQL Server)
 - Multiple implementations can coexist (e.g., cached, audited versions)

 Below are conceptual examples to illustrate how different storage implementations could work while maintaining the same interface.
 Note that these are not actual implementations but rather pseudocode to demonstrate the concepts: